ZZUTK/TensorFlow_VGG_train_test/README.md

 ```

 ## Training on CIFAR-10 data
 The training code `training.py` shows a demo of the training process in TensorFlow.
-Simply run `training.py`

     $ python training.py